seanjames777/SML-Language-Definition/README.md

 #Installation:

+**Pending: ** The best way to install would be to install the "Package Control" package and search for "SML Tools".
+Package control will automatically update your copy of SML tools when you start Sublime.

-The best way to install would be to clone the git repository directly inside your Sublime "Packages" directory.
+Another good way would be to clone the git repository directly inside your Sublime "Packages" directory.
 This way, you'll be able to "git pull" to update the package, and Sublime will see the changes immediately.
+If you have Package Control installed, it might update your repository for you.

+Use the Preferences>Browse Packages menu within Sublime to get to the Packages directory.

 Otherwise, clone elsewhere and copy the files into a folder called "SML" in the Packages directory.

-Use the Preferences>Browse Packages menu within Sublime to get to the Packages directory.

 The example theme will be available under Preferences>Color Scheme menu.